wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 </ser:getPersonByUmid>
 ```

-### Including a complete SOAP envelope as the format
+### Include a complete SOAP envelope as the format

 In the following configuration, an entire SOAP envelope is added as the
 format defined inline.
 This is useful when you want to generate the